moldach/project-directory/README.md

 -   Statistical prediction/modeling
 -   Interpretation of results
 -   Challenging of results
--   Synthsis and write up
+-   Synthesis and write up
 -   Creating reproducible code

 Creating a project skeleton